 - Let cool and strain mashed berries through several layers of cheesecloth or a nut milk bag.

-- Use the juice within a few days by diluting 1part juice to 4 parts water.
+- Use the juice within a few days by diluting one part juice to four parts water.
 You may like it more or less concentrated so adjust the amount of water to suit your taste.

 - Freeze the juice in a silicone ice cube tray and store it in a ziplock bag in the freezer for up to 6 months.
-Vacuum pack the cubes and store for 3 years frozen.
+Vacuum pack the cubes and store them for three years frozen.